-Support appropriation requests that would eliminate the School Readiness wait list in Palm Beach County and provide additional administrative flexibility for both public and private program providers.
+The County supports appropriations that would eliminate the School Readiness wait list in Palm Beach County and provide additional administrative flexibility for both public and private program providers.
 The School Readiness program provides subsidized child care funds to at-risk children, children from families receiving temporary cash assistance or just transitioned from receiving temporary cash assistance, and the working poor.
 The first two categories are legislatively mandated to receive funding.
 The last category of funding is dispersed at the discretion of the local Early Learning Coalitions.
-Approximately every \$1 invested in subsidized childcare for the working poor earns \$16.67 in federal and state dollars, yet there is a constant wait list for families who need these services.
-Typically, these families are living on minimum wage incomes.
-Without subsidized childcare, these families would need more subsidized programs at a greater expense to taxpayers.
-There are more than 5,000 children on the waitlist in Palm Beach County.
+The County supports the Early Learning Coalition's legislative request to: